Europe Italy

 Cloakroom Cocktail Lab

 Oh my goodness, the cocktails at this place are out of this freaking world.
-Service is fantastic and friendly, and drinks are innovative and delicious.
-We went here multiple times.
-Lovely patio seating in a charming square.
-Don’t skip this.
+The service?
+Fantastic—super friendly and welcoming.
+The drinks?
+Innovative, delicious, and crafted to perfection.
+We came here multiple times because I just couldn’t get enough of their bourbon/whiskey-based cocktails.
+Plus, the patio seating in a charming square made the experience even better.
+Don’t skip this place!

 Lose Yourself Amongst the Canals/Historic Center